NeuronInnovations/neuron-sdk-websocket-wrapper/README.md

-# Neuron Node-RED SDK Wrapper
+# Neuron SDK WebSocket Wrapper

-A WebSocket wrapper for the Neuron SDK that enables easy integration with Node-RED and other WebSocket clients.
+A WebSocket wrapper for the Neuron SDK that enables easy integration with WebSocket clients and applications.

 ## Features